csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2022/09/waterfall-blocking-02.png" width="750" height="119" alt="" loading="lazy" />
 <figcaption>Again, both files are render blocking.
 However, note that both
-purple lines sit on top of each other—<code>css loaded</code> and <code>head finished</code> are synonymous.</figcaption>
+purple lines sit on top of each other — <code>css loaded</code> and <code>head
+finished</code> are synonymous.</figcaption>
 </figure>

 Above, we can clearly see that CSS is the asset type pushing out our Start Render.
-Does moving to Critical CSS—inlining the important stuff and loading the rest asynchronously—make a difference?
+Does moving to Critical CSS — inlining the important stuff and loading the rest asynchronously — make a difference?

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2022/09/waterfall-critical-02.png" width="750" height="119" alt="" loading="lazy" />